 The geology program offers students a variety of opportunities to investigate the materials that constitute and the processes that shape the earth.
-Classroom, laboratory, and field work provide a base for careers related to energy, the environment, and the exploration for and production of petroleum and mineral resources.
+Classroom, laboratory, and field work provide a base for careers related to energy, the environment, and the exploration for petroleum and mineral resources.
 Graduates of the program are prepared to enter these fields and/or pursue advanced study in the geosciences.

 A departmental honors program also is available.
 Students should contact the department for additional information.

 GES 102 HISTORICAL GEOLOGY 3

 GES 302 INVERTEBRATE PALEONTOLOGY 4